wp-plugins/mw-wp-form/readme.txt

 5. Supports chart display of saved inquiry data.

 == Changelog ==

+= 2.2.0 =
+* Refactoring
+* Bug fix : Fixed a mwform_tracking_number_title filter hook bug.
+* Bug fix : Fixed a bug that can not set the more than 2 default values of the checkbox.
+* Bug fix : Fixed a bug that double quotation of shortcodes are escaped in manual form.
+* Changed : Class name changed MW_Form_Field to MW_WP_Form_Abstract_Form_Field.
+* Changed : Class name changed MW_Validation_Rule to MW_WP_Form_Abstract_Validation_Rule.
+* Changed : Zip or Tel validation can use Japanese only.
+* Changed : Zip or Tel field can use Japanese only.
+* Added   : You can set a different value in the key and display value for children of checkbox, select, radio.
+For xample, [mwform_checkbox name="hoge" children="key1:value1,key2:value2"]

+= 2.1.4 =
+* Bug fix : Fixed a bug that data lost when there are multiple same name radio buttons and checkboxes.

 = 2.1.3 =
 * Bug fix : Fixed a bug that number of newline characters are different by the environment.